Table of Contents

 Department of Veterans Affairs (VA)

 Worth mentioning, there is an Aid & Attendance VA pension for veterans that require assistance with daily living activities.
 This pension provides additional monthly cash benefits above and beyond the basic VA pension.
-These funds can then be used for in-home care, adult day care, assisted living, home modifications, or nursing home care.
+These funds can then be used for in-home care, adult day care, adult foster care, assisted living, home modifications, or nursing home care.
 There is also a Housebound pension for veterans who, for the most part, are confined to their homes.
 This extra monetary benefit can also be used to pay for long term care services and supports.
 For additional information about these pensions, click here.

-Many states also offer non-Medicaid programs that assist low income elderly persons in maintaining their independence at home, or provides additional supportive services to assist unpaid family caregivers.
+Many states also offer non-Medicaid programs.
+These programs assist low income elderly persons in maintaining their independence at home or provides additional supportive services to assist unpaid family caregivers.
 Some states also have prescription assistance programs, which don’t pay for long term care, but can help offset one’s expenses so that more funds are available to pay for care.
 In addition, there is the Older Americans Act, which makes supportive services, such as home delivered meals, transportation, in-home personal care assistance, and homemaker assistance, available to seniors to promote independent living.
 These services are made available through one’s local Area Agency on Aging office.

 Common Misperceptions about Long Term Care

 There are several common misperceptions about long term care.
 As mentioned above, a big one is that persons often mistakenly assume they already have long term care coverage, whether it be through their regular health care plan, Medicaid, or Medicare.
 Persons also sometimes wrongly believe they won’t require long term care or their family will provide any needed care.
 With the high cost of long term care, it is important to plan for care needs in advance.
-Furthermore, if a need for Medicaid long term care is a likely possibility, it is extremely helpful to discuss this with an experienced Medicaid planner.
+If a need for Medicaid long term care is a likely possibility, it is extremely helpful to discuss this with an experienced Medicaid planner.
 These professionals can help persons to plan for future needs and can assist in restructuring finances so that one will be eligible for Medicaid assistance in the future.
 Find a professional planner here.